gokseloz/Company-Introduction/README.md

 ## What did I learn from this project?

--Difference between children and childNodes, parentElement and parentNodes
+⋅⋅Difference between children and childNodes, parentElement and parentNodes
 <li>Nice effect by using **transform:scale()** and **transform-origin**
     <ul>
         <li>applied: team section => about me after clicking the button top-right</li>